Frankly My Dear

 Alex Johnson

 Has anyone else read WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers?
-I'd love to discuss shader!
+I'd love to discuss programming!

 Alex Johnson